Francesco Misiano: Exile

-To avoid certain punishment condemnation, he fled to Zurich, where he came into contact with many Italian deserters, including Bruno Misefari, the "Anarchist of Calabria".
-In Zurich he worked with the Swiss Socialist Party and in July 1916 he took the place of Angelica Balabanoff as chairman of L'Avvenire del Lavoro, a newspaper founded in 1898.
+To avoid certain punishment condemnation, he fled to Zürich, where he came into contact with many Italian deserters, including Bruno Misefari, the "Anarchist of Calabria".
+In Zürich he worked with the Swiss Socialist Party and in July 1916 he took the place of Angelica Balabanoff as chairman of L'Avvenire del Lavoro, a newspaper founded in 1898.
 Under his leadership, as well as launching a campaign for the expulsion of reformist elements within the party, highlighted clear opposition to the war and the defense of neutrality, in line with the resolutions adopted by the Zimmerwald conference in September 1915.
 He got to know Lenin, by whom he was invited to Moscow to deal with propaganda in the Italian language; he gave several lectures in Geneva on the situation following the Bolshevik revolution; and he was the creator of the Society of the Homeless, that soon had branches in several cities.

-On 9 May 1918, following the discovery of some bombs in the Limmat river and in the headquarters of the newspaper, the Zurich police suspected that he was one of the promoters of an insurrectional project and proceeded to arrest him.
-When he learned of a probable second arrest due to the general strike of November 9, 1918 which had led the authorities to place the city under martial law, he decided to go to Moscow, where he had been invited by Balabanoff to edit a newspaper addressed to the volunteers of the Italian expeditionary force in Russia.
+On 9 May 1918, following the discovery of some bombs in the Limmat river and in the headquarters of the newspaper, the Zürich police suspected that he was one of the promoters of an insurrectional project and proceeded to arrest him.
+When he learned of a probable second arrest due to the general strike of 9 November 1918 which had led the authorities to place the city under martial law, he decided to go to Moscow, where he had been invited by Balabanoff to edit a newspaper addressed to the volunteers of the Italian expeditionary force in Russia.
 Stopping in Munich and meeting the leaders of the Spartacus League, Misiano made propaganda among the Italian prisoners awaiting repatriation.

 He then went to Berlin, where in January 1919 he was involved in the Spartacist uprising.
 Together with other Italian revolutionaries who had joined the Spartacists, he fought for six days to defend the building of the socialist newspaper Vorwärts against attacks by the Freikorps.
 When they ran out of ammunition, Misiano was among those arrested who were not shot.
 Instead he was sentenced to ten months' imprisonment.
 He was released on bail thanks to the intervention of the PSI, through Oddino Morgari and Gustavo Sacerdote.
-However he was unable to return to Zurich due to the expulsion order agreed on 4 November by the Federal Council «for endangering the security of Switzerland».
+However he was unable to return to Zürich due to the expulsion order agreed on 4 November by the Federal Council «for endangering the security of Switzerland».